mrjaini/Project-Online-Book-Store/online-book-managment-backend-main/README.md

 ## Snapshots

-You can view snapshots or a demo of the backend project [Here](https://www.linkedin.com/posts/ashu-maurya-9026xxxx_mernstack-webdevelopment-nodejs-activity-7274376374746804225-1M3u?utm_source=share&utm_medium=member_desktop).
+You can view snapshots or a demo of the backend project [Here].
 Click the link to explore details.

 ## License